01 of 16

 Gray Subway Tile Shower With Vintage Shower Head

-This gray-bordering-on-tan subway tile shower (all the way to the ceiling!) proves that the subway tile pattern can suit any style.
+This gray-bordering-on-tan subway tile shower (to the ceiling) proves that the subway tile pattern can suit any style.
 A design by Corea Sotropa Interior Design, this shower features a vintage shower head with gold finish, which brings out the neutral tones in the tile and inset mosaic.Continue to 7 of 16 below.

 07 of 16